-SECTION 1.
-PURPOSE
+1. Purpose

-This revenue procedure updates Rev. Proc.
-2009-54, 2009-51 I.R.B.
-930, and provides rules for using optional standard mileage rates in computing the deductible costs of operating an automobile for business, charitable, medical, or moving expense purposes.
-This revenue procedure also provides rules for substantiating, under § 274(d) of the Internal Revenue Code and § 1.274-5 of the Income Tax Regulations, the amount of an employee's ordinary and necessary expenses of local travel or transportation away from home that a payor (an employer, its agent, or a third party) reimburses using a mileage allowance.
+This revenue procedure modifies Rev. Proc.
+2010-51, 2010-51 I.R.B.
+883, to reflect changes made to §§ 67 and 217 of the Internal Revenue Code by §§ 11045 and 11049 of Public Law No. 115-97, 131 Stat.
+2054 (2017), commonly referred to as the Tax Cuts and Jobs Act (TCJA).
+This revenue procedure provides rules for using optional standard mileage rates in computing the deductible costs of operating an automobile for business, charitable, medical, or moving expense purposes.

+This revenue procedure also provides rules for substantiating, under § 274(d) and § 1.274-5 of the Income Tax Regulations, the amount of an employee's ordinary and necessary expenses of local travel or transportation away from home that a payor (an employer, its agent, or a third party) reimburses using a mileage allowance.
 Taxpayers are not required to use the substantiation methods described in this revenue procedure.
 A taxpayer may substantiate actual allowable expense amounts if the taxpayer maintains adequate records or other sufficient evidence.
-The Internal Revenue Service prospectively adjusts the standard mileage rates for business, medical, and moving expenses annually (to the extent warranted).
-Beginning with the rates for 2011, the Service will publish the standard mileage rates for the use of an automobile for business, charitable, medical, and moving expense purposes in a separate annual notice.
+The Internal Revenue Service (IRS) prospectively adjusts the standard mileage rates for business, medical, and moving expenses annually (to the extent warranted).
+The IRS publishes the standard mileage rates for the use of an automobile for business, charitable, medical, and moving expense in a separate annual notice.